An Introduction to Geometric Topology: Curves on surfaces

 We now classify the simple closed curves in the torus $T=S^1\times S^1$ up to isotopy.
 The fundamental group $\pi_1(T) = \matZ\times \matZ$ is abelian, hence a closed curve $\gamma$ is determined up to free homotopy by its class $(m,n)\in\matZ\times\matZ$.

 \begin{prop} The class $(m,n)\neq (0,0)$ is represented by a simple closed curve if and only if $m$ and $n$ are coprime.
-In that case, the simple closed curve is unique up to isotopy. \end{prop} \begin{proof} Represent the torus as $T = \matR^2/_{\matZ^2}$.
-If $m$ and $n$ are coprime, the vector line generated by $(m,n)\in \matR^2$ projects to a simple closed curve in $T$ with class $(m,n)$, see Fig.~\ref{toro32:fig}.
+In that case, the simple closed curve is unique up to isotopy. \end{prop} \begin{proof} We visualise the torus as a quotient $T = \matR^2/_{\matZ^2}$.
+If $m$ and $n$ are coprime, the vector line generated by $(m,n)\in \matR^2$ projects to a simple closed curve in $T$ representing the class $(m,n)$, see Figure \ref{toro32:fig}.

 Conversely, let $\gamma\subset T$ be a simple closed curve.
 We cut $T$ along $\gamma$ and get a surface $S$ with $\chi(S) =0$.
 If $\gamma$ separates, then by the classification of surfaces the only possibility is that $S$ consists of a one-holed torus and a disc, so $\gamma$ is trivial and $(m,n)=(0,0)$, which is excluded.
 If $\gamma$ does not separate, there is another curve $\eta$ intersecting it transversely in one point.
 This implies that $\eta$ and $\gamma$ have algebraic intersection $\pm 1$ and hence $(m,n)$ are coprime: if $(m,n) = k(p,q)$ with $k\geqslant 2$ the algebraic intersection would be divided by $k$.